512jay/JedgeBot/docs/frontend_project_structure.md

 ---

-This structure sets up JedgeBot’s frontend for maintainability, testability, and seamless collaboration as you scale into multi-role dashboards, settings, and broker management.
+This structure sets up JedgeBot’s frontend for maintainability, testability, and seamless collaboration as you scale into multi-role dashboards, landing pages, and broker management.